EddieFAF/dotfiles/README.md

 You are free to fork this repository.

 # i3
-other tools getting used in the config:
+other tools being used in the config:
 - maim
 - i3exit (script)
 - xss-lock